plwg/git_presentation/how_to_build_a_time_machine.md

 # What makes Git a Unique VCS?

 - Git is the most popular VCS.
 It has > 95% market share.
-- It was developed in 2005 for maintaining one of the largest open-source project: the Linux Kernel
+- It was first developed in 2005 for maintaining one of the largest open-source projects: the Linux Kernel.
   - Emailing all patches to one guy to merge -> Burnout -> Proprietary VCS Software -> Someone tried to reverse-engineer it -> No more free licenses -> "I will write my own VCS"

 . . .

-> "Now, I’m dealing with the fall-out, and I’ll write my own kernel source tracking tool because I can’t use the best any more.
+    "Now, I’m dealing with the fall-out, and I’ll write my own kernel source tracking tool because I can’t use the best any more.
 That’s OK - I deal with my own problems, thank you very much." - Linus Torvalds

 - Its design emphasizes:
     - **Efficiency**: Able to handle large projects, which has can has millions lines of code and thousands of collaborators.